 a) Broad sets of applicability.

-According to the research in [1], the global estimation of Wi-Fi economy will increase from 1.96 trillion to 3.46 trillion.
+According to the research in [1], the global estimation of Wi-Fi economy will increase from $1.96 trillion to $3.46 trillion.
 And as of 2018, there are more than 340,846,887 Wi-Fi hotspots worldwide.
-Status of Wi-Fi market above can pave a broad way for WLAN sensing applicatios since the adoption of many applications are hindered by expensive hardware, such as indoor location, home security systems and so on.
+Status of Wi-Fi market above can pave a broad way for WLAN sensing applications since the adoption of many applications are hindered by expensive dedicated sensing hardware, such as indoor localization sensors, home security and motion sensor systems etc.

 There are several market drivers for WLAN sensing, including:

-According to the report released by MarketandMarkets, the indoor location market is expected to grow from $7.1 billion in 2017 to $41.0 billion by 2022, at a Compound Annual Growth Rate (CAGR) of 42.0% during forecast period [2].
-And Radio Frequency (RF)-based technology as a key solution is proposed in this report.
+According to the report released by MarketandMarkets, the indoor positioning market is expected to grow from $7.1 billion in 2017 to $41.0 billion by 2022, at a Compound Annual Growth Rate (CAGR) of 42.0% during the forecast period [2].
+Radio Frequency (RF)-based technology is also proposed as a key solution in this report.

 According to another report [3], the global market for home security system market was valued at $40.66 billion in 2017 and is expected to reach $74.75 billion by 2023, at a CAGR of 10.40% during the forecast period.
-What’s more, the report pointed out the growth of the market can be attributed to the emergence of wireless technologies, and increasing custome awareness.
+Additionally, the report points out that the growth of the market can be attributed to the emergence of wireless technologies, and increasing customer awareness.

-According to the report [4], Gesture Recognition and Touchless Sensing Market worth 34.25 Billion USD by 2022 where the touchless sensing market including gesture-enabled products, such as smartphone, laptops and tablets, smart TVs, and so on, is expected to be worth USD 15.27 Billion by 2022, growing at a CAGR of 17.44% between 2017 and 2022.
+According to another report [4], gesture recognition and touchless sensing market worth $34.25 billion by 2022 where the touchless sensing market including gesture-enabled products, such as smartphone, laptops, tablets, and smart TVs etc., is expected to be worth $15.27 billion by 2022, growing at a CAGR of 17.44% between 2017 and 2022.

-According to the MarketandMarkets.com in their latest report [5], the smart home market including lighting controls, home healthcare, entertainment and other controls is expected to grow from USD 76.6 billion in 2018 to USD 151.4 billion by 2024, at a CAGR of 12.02%.
+According to the MarketandMarkets.com in their latest report [5], the smart home market including lighting controls, home healthcare, entertainment and other controls is expected to grow from $76.6 billion in 2018 to $151.4 billion by 2024, at a CAGR of 12.02%.

 b) Multiple vendors and numerous users.

 A wide variety of vendors currently build numerous products for WLAN sensing marketplace.
-According to the same reports above [2-5], many of the current player in the sensing applications market are also vendors for the WLAN sensing and thus it is anticipated that a substantial proportion of those vendors, and others, will participate in the standards development process and subsequent commercialization activities for WLAN sensing.
+According to the same reports above [2-5], many of the current players in the sensing applications market are also vendors for the WLAN sensing and thus it is anticipated that a substantial proportion of those vendors, and others, will participate in subsequent commercialization activities for WLAN sensing.

 1.2.2 Compatibility